ricdotnet/simple-skyblock/README.md

 ## Features

 - Automatically generates a simple island for new players
-- Islands are spaced 200 blocks apart in a spiral pattern
+- Islands are spaced 350 blocks apart in a spiral pattern
-- Each island includes:
-  - A 7x7 grass platform (stone base, dirt layer, grass top)
-  - An oak tree in the center
-  - A chest for starter items
+- Islands are generated from a custom structure (easily customizable)
 - Saves island locations per player
 - Teleports players to their island on join